stream-innovations/streampay-checkout/README.md

 $ yarn spell-check
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For a detailed explanation of how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ---

 ## Release CI

-> This sharable configuration conforms to angular standard
+> This sharable configuration conforms to the Angular standard

 * Using [@semantic-release/commit-analyzer](https://github.com/semantic-release/commit-analyzer) ensures that commits are conformed to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
     * **PATCH** version created if any of **build**, **ci**, **chore**, **docs**, **refactor**, **style**, **test** commit types pushed to master
     * **MINOR** version created if fix commit type pushed MAJOR version created if feat commit type pushed
     * **MAJOR** version created if feat commit type pushed
-* By default, config used publishes the new version to NPM.
+    * By default, the config used publishes the new version to NPM.
 But in StreamPay's case release flow differs from the deployment flow.
     * Bumps a version in package.json.
     * Generates or updates a [changelog](CHANGELOG.md) file including all **PATCH** keywords (not included in default angular package).
     * Releases new release for the GitHub repo